Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Problem Definitions

 Equation \eqref{nn} is considered the feed-forward procedure of a neural network.
-However, in this paper, instead of using typical back-propagation methods with optimization functions such as Batch Gradient Descent or ADAM, we instead apply the auto-tuning method described in \cite{menner2021kalman}.
-The motivation of using this auto-tuning method opposed to other more typical back-propagation methods is that it's model-based and has been shown in previous works \cite{alex1,alex2} to tune parameters quickly with sparse amounts of data.
-Because in most cases we have some idea of what the model of our system looks like (e.g., wheeled robots with a differential drive model, or manipulator robot that utilizes forward/inverse kinematics), we can decrease the amount of residual error that needs to be learned by incorporating this model into the training procedure (whereas model-free methods would require large amounts of data to potentially first match a predefined kinematic model before improving upon this model).
-Decreasing the training time is critical for our application as we seek to learn the residual error between the real robot and a simulator (or kinematic model) using data directly from the real robot (i.e., the amount of data we can collect will be limited).
+However, in this paper, instead of using typical back-propagation methods with optimization functions such as Batch Gradient Descent, we instead apply the UKF method described in \cite{menner2021kalman}.
+The motivation of using this method opposed to other more typical back-propagation methods is that it's model-based and has been shown in previous works \cite{alex1,alex2} to tune parameters quickly with sparse amounts of data.
+Additionally, compared to gradient-descent methods, a UKF can be more robust to the presence of outliers in the data (i.e., uses a weighted average of sigma points), has reduced computational complexity as it uses a fixed set of sigma point to represent the system state rather than requiring the calculation of higher-order derivatives, and shows improved convergence as it uses deterministic sampling process to propagate the sigma points through the system.

-While we refer the reader to \cite{menner2021kalman} for a full description of this auto-tuning method, the main objective of this method will be to tune the control parameters $\boldsymbol{y}_{t}$ (where $t$ is the current time step) such that the difference between a predicted model, $\mathbf{x}_{t}^{\rm pred}$, and a reference model, $\mathbf{{x}}_{t}^{\rm ref}$, is minimized.
-This calibration is done through finding a Kalman gain $\mathbf{K}_{t}$ through an Unscented Kalman Filter (UKF) using a recursive implementation.
-In other words, we first collect the history of past reference and localization values using a time horizon specified by $t-N$ (where $N$ is the number of time steps in the past time horizon), and make the Kalman gain update at the current time step $t$.
-Thus, we formulate the update of our control parameter as:
+While we refer readers to \cite{menner2021kalman} for a full description of the UKF method, the main objective of how we apply this method in this paper, is to update the neural network weights/bias parameters in \eqref{nn} or $\boldsymbol{y}_{t}$ (where $t$ is the current time step) such that the difference between a predicted model, $\mathbf{x}_{t}^{\rm pred}$, and a reference model, $\mathbf{{x}}_{t}^{\rm ref}$, is minimized.
+This calibration is done through finding a Kalman gain $\mathbf{K}_{t}$ of the UKF using a recursive implementation.
+In other words, we first collect the history of past reference and predicted values using a time horizon specified by $t-N$ (where $N$ is the number of time steps in the past time horizon), and make the Kalman gain update at the current time step $t$.
+Thus, we formulate the update of our neural network parameters as:

 where the update $\Delta \mathbf{y}_{t}$ is computed based on the following equation: